Heritage and colonial memory in Barcelona

 Decolonial activism and migration in today’s Barcelona

-Norma Véliz Torresano, activist for the rights of migrants, member of Mujeres Unidas Entre Tierras
+Norma Véliz Torresano, an activist for the rights of migrants, member of Mujeres Unidas Entre Tierras

 18:45 – 20:15